jayserdny/Dynamic-Content-In-Github/README.md

 # Dynamic-Content-In-Github
-Even though Github does not allow dynamic website, following this diagram is a good approach to deliver dynamic content to GitHub.
-This diagram, basically, explain how to connect your live website with a local backend on your computer that can commit changes to your GitHub repo.
+Even though GitHub does not allow dynamic website, following this diagram is a good approach to deliver dynamic content to GitHub.
+This diagram, basically, explain how to connect your live website with a local back-end on your computer that can commit changes to your GitHub repo.

 With this approach, you can develop a backend that can make changes to your website visually or by fields delivered from a local database.
 This is very similar to Jekyll but more customizable.